Primal Instincts

 Rage Power: Divine Fury

-Starting at 11th level, you can deal an additional 3d10 radiant damage to the target you hit with a melee attack if the attack was made with advantage.
-You can use this ability once per rage.
+Once during your rage, you can deal an additional 3d10 radiant damage to the target you hit with a melee attack if the attack was made with advantage.

 Feral Rage